Edit

 ]

-All of the keys are prefixed with orleans, which is hard coded in the provider and is intended to avoid keyspace collision with other users of Consul.
-You can use any of these keys to retrieve additional information about Each of these keys can be read by appending their key name (without quotes) to the Consul KV root at http://localhost:8500/v1/kv/.
-Doing so presents you with the following JSON:
+All keys are prefixed with orleans.
+This prefix is hardcoded in the provider and intended to avoid keyspace collisions with other Consul users.
+Retrieve additional information for each key by appending its name (without quotes) to the Consul KV root at http://localhost:8500/v1/kv/.
+Doing so presents the following JSON:

 [